deesclouds/deesclouds/README.md

 ### 👋🏾Hello there!
 I'm Dee. 😊

-## I'm a software engineer, pet-lover and a curator of magical experiences.
+## I'm a Software Engineer, Cat Dad & a Curator of Magical Experiences.

 Here are some ideas to get you started: